sheetalbongale/Javascript-Challenge/README.md

 ![ufo sightings](static/images/ufo4.gif)

 ## Objective:
-This challenge demonstrates creating an interactive webpage to display a table dynamically for the [UFO Sightings Data](static/js/data.js)allowing user to input their choice from the drop-down to filter the table data.
+This challenge demonstrates creating an interactive webpage to display a table dynamically for the [UFO Sightings Data](static/js/data.js) allowing user to input their choice from the drop-down to filter the table data.

 The JavaScript code lets the user to set multiple filters and search for UFO sightings using the following criteria based on the table columns: